 ```

-php artisan vendor:publish --provider="Serri\Alchemist\AlchemistServiceProvider"
+php artisan vendor:publish --provider="Serri\Alchemist\Providers\AlchemistServiceProvider"

 ```

-Or for configuration file using:
+Or for the configuration file only:

 ```